Forensic Science (FORS)

 FORS 4380.
 Ethics & Prof Practice.
 3 Hours.

-This course provides an overview of ethics and professional practice in forensic science.
-Ethical dilemmas, bias, and organizational culture will be explored.
+Students are provided an overview of ethics and professional practice in forensic science.
+Ethical dilemmas, bias, and organizational culture are explored.

 Prerequisite: FORS 3366.